-The Committee is the lead Committee and in order to inform its scrutiny is seeking written views all aspects of the Bill.
-The closing date for responses is Friday 7 August 2020.
-Read the call for evidence.
+The Committee is the lead Committee and in order to inform its scrutiny it sought written views on all aspects of the Bill.
+The closing date for responses was Friday 7 August 2020.
+Read the call for evidence and all the responses.

 The Environment, Climate Change and Land Reform Committee is a secondary committee and will focus on the environmental policy aspects of the Bill.

 Letter from the Cabinet Secretary for Enviroment, Climate Change and Land Reform on the Bill, 19 August 2020 (179KB PDF)